ryanketzner/sphericalpolygon/README.md

 3. Run `make` from the repo root directory.
 4. Execute `make runtest` to run unit tests and verify basic functionality (optional).
 All tests should read "PASSED".

+## Reproducing Results from the Article

+`mars_tests.sh` reproduces results from the Mars polygon test cases (Figures 18 and 19 in the article).

+`comparison_tests.sh` reproduces the results from the Tennessee, radiometer, and square sensor test cases (Tables 3 and 4, Figures 13-15).

+`memory_tests_no_preprocessing.sh` and `memory_tests.sh` reproduce the results from the memory consumption test case (Figure 16 in the article).

+`crossing_tests.sh` reproduces the results from the edge crossing tests in the article (Table 1).

 ## License and Copyright

 Copyright 2021 Bay Area Environmental Research Institute